KineticKoi/pizzamanager/README.md

 - Login as one of the following user types:
   - Store Owner: can create, read, update, and delete pizza toppings
   - Chef: can create, read, update, and delete pizzas

-This application is deployed on AWS EC2 and can be accessed at the following user and URL: ec2-user@18.119.126.34 using the private key (not provided here).
-The Flask API is running on port 5000 over https.
-Deployment of the frontend is still in progress.

 ## Local Setup
 1. Clone the repository: